 Just the effect of applying a moisturiser onto your body might feel nice too.
 If you rub your hands over the area it may feel nice because it might reconnect you to your body a bit.

-You and your body
+Growth spurts and your body

 Puberty can feel like a weird time for a lot of people because their bodies can change really really quickly.
 Usually changes to our bodies happen at a slow enough speed that we have enough emotional capacity to deal with them.
 But when your body changes that quickly it can be a little bit scary and it might take a while for your brain/feelings time to catch up.
+Growth spurts happen so quickly that they can cause stretch marks.

 Often the best advice I give to people is the hardest for them to actually do.
 Sorry about that.
 But the best advice is to try to help your brain catch up with your body, rather than just to try to cover your body up.
 If you can find a product that can help you then that’s great, but can you also find a way to be more chill about your stretch marks?